simplex-chat/simplex-chat/docs/rfcs/2023-09-12-remote-profile.md

     - This restriction may be lifted later.

 At any time a user may click on a "cancel" button and return to the main UI.
+That should fully re-initialise UI state.

 In the "Network & servers" section of "Settings", there is an item to list all the registered remote controllers with buttons attached to *dispose* them one by one.
-*Disposing* a remote controller means its entry will be removed from database and any associated files deleted (there are none right now).
+*Disposing* a remote controller means its entry will be removed from database.
 Future connection attempts from a disposed device would be treated exactly as from a previously-unknown device.

 ### On a desktop device

 1. A user opens sidebar and clicks "connect to mobile" in the "You" section.
   * UI enters a "Select remote host" window asking user to pick an existing connection profile or generate a new one.
-2. When a new connection profile is requested by a user, UI transitions to "new remote host profile" window.
-  * A user may enter a device name that would be presented on a mobile device during OOB handshake, defaults to system device name.
-  * After submitting a private key is generated and a new X509 root CA certificate is produced and stored in device DB.
+  * When a new connection profile is requested by a user, a private key is generated and a new X509 root CA certificate is produced and stored in device DB.
 Then the desktop proceeds to the connection screen.
-3. Clicking on an existing connection profile transitions UI to "connecting to remote host" window.
+2. Clicking on an existing connection profile transitions UI to "connecting to remote host" window.
-  * A QR code / link is presented, containing the fingerprint of the CA CA stored for the selected profile.
+  * A QR code / link is presented, containing the fingerprint of the CA stored for the selected profile.
   * A new session certificate is derived from the CA.
   * A TLS server is started using ephemeral session certificate.
   * A UDP broadcast on port 5226 is started, sending the fingerprint.
-4. When incoming connection is established the UI transitions to "connected to remote host" window.
+3. When incoming connection is established the UI transitions to "connected to remote host" window.
   * Desktop chat controller establishes a remote session over the incoming connection (and prevents further connections).
   * UI transitions to the "remote host" mode, shunting local profiles into background while keeping notifications coming.
-5. A user may open sidebar and click "disconnect from mobile" to close the session and return to local mode.
+4. A user may open sidebar and click "disconnect from mobile" to close the session and return to local mode.

 In the "Network & servers" section of "Settings", there is an item to list all the registered remote hosts with buttons attached to *dispose* them one by one.
 *Disposing* a remote host means its entry will be removed from database and any associated files deleted (photos, voice messages, transferred files etc).